rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 Semaphores derive from the corresponding mechanism used for trains: a train may proceed through a section of track only if the semaphore is clear.
 Once the train passes, the semaphore is set until the train exists that section of track.

-Computer semaphores have a get() routine that acquuires the semaphore (perhaps waiting until it is free) and a dualt give() routine that returns the semaphore to the free state, perhaps signaling (waking up) a waiting process.
+Computer semaphores have a `get()` routine that acquuires the semaphore (perhaps waiting until it is free) and a dual `give()` routine that returns the semaphore to the free state, perhaps signaling (waking up) a waiting process.

 Semaphores are very simple locks, indeed, they are used to implement general-purpose locks.